edamame-course/2015-tutorials/draft/QIIME_tutorial_part_3.md

 ![img19](../img/pcoa_2D.jpg)

 This is where  a comprehensive mapping file is priceless because any values or categories reported in the mapping file will be automatically color-coded for data exploration.
-In the example above, there is an obvious difference in the community structure of one of the samples (pink diamonds).
+In the example above, there is an obvious difference in the community structure of one of the samples.

 Take some time to explore these plots: toggle samples, note color categories, hover over points to examine sample IDs.
 What hypotheses can be generated based on exploring these ordinations?